Investment banking is a consistently popular career choice for university graduates and career changers.

 Banks have shifted from “hiring raw graduates and training them on the job” to expecting new hires to be able to hit the ground running and add value from day one.

-For this reason, you have to prepare for a career in investment banking well before every setting foot in the interview room.
+So, you have to prepare for a career in investment banking well before you even set foot in the interview room.

 Some of the courses offered by Mergers & Inquisitions and our sister site Breaking Into Wall Street include: